How to Use This Calculator

 What is the difference between markup and gross margin?

-Markup is calculated as a percentage of the *cost price*, indicating how much you add to your cost to get the selling price.
-Gross margin, conversely, is calculated as a percentage of the *retail price*, representing the profit earned from sales after deducting the cost of goods sold.
-For example, a 50% markup results in a 33.3% gross margin.
+Markup is calculated as a percentage of the cost price, indicating how much you add to cost to get the selling price.
+Gross margin is calculated as a percentage of the retail price.
+For example, a 40% markup on $100 produces a $140 retail price, but the gross margin is only 28.57% ($40 / $140 x 100).
+Markup is always higher than margin for the same transaction.

 What is a typical markup for print services?

-Typical markups for print services can vary widely, but often fall within the 20% to 50% range.
-Custom, specialized, or rush jobs might see markups as high as 75-100%, while high-volume or commodity print products might have lower markups, sometimes as little as 10-15% to remain competitive.
+Typical markups for print services vary widely, but often fall within the 20% to 50% range.
+Custom, specialized, or rush jobs might see markups as high as 75-100%, while high-volume or commodity print products might have lower markups of 10-15% to remain competitive.

 How does markup affect a business's overall profitability?

-Markup directly impacts a business's overall profitability by determining the gross profit on each sale, which then contributes to covering operating expenses and generating net profit.
-Setting an appropriate markup ensures that revenue exceeds costs sufficiently to sustain operations, invest in growth, and reward owners, with inadequate markups leading to financial struggle.
+Markup directly impacts profitability by determining the gross profit on each sale.
+A 40% markup on a $100 job yields $40 in gross profit with a 28.57% margin.
+Setting an appropriate markup ensures revenue exceeds costs sufficiently to sustain operations, invest in growth, and reward owners.